Bulwinkle | Speedy Winter Rocket Seed

 Bulwinkle is a Speedy rocket type with a finely serrated leaf and excellent vigour for winter production

-Light green in colour with a white stem, medium leaf thickness and a mild rocket taste.
+Light green in colour with a white stem, thick leaf and a mild rocket taste.
 It has an erect growth habit and shows very good uniformity.
 Speedy type with strong vigour for winter and maintains its colour in the warm when many speedy types struggle, the ideal substitute for wild rocket when growth is slow.
 Excellent presentation and long shelf life

 SCIENTIFIC NAME: Eruca sativa, Diplotaxis spp.